 Rotary sponsored close to 150 children in the program last year, he said.

-"We have multiple literacy programs including providing a dictionary to every third grader in the county for around 10 years and also digital readers for the library to loan out."
+"We have multiple literacy programs including in the county for around 10 years and also digital readers for the library to loan out."

 Oconee mom Christine Mills can’t say enough about the program.